Steve Schmidt: The Warning newsletter

 In 2022, Schmidt established a newsletter, The Warning.
-Using that platform, on May 8, 2022, he published an article titled No Books.
+Using that platform, on May 8, 2022, he published an article entitled No Books.
 No Money.
 Just the Truth.
 In it, he discussed the 2008 campaign to elect John McCain and revealed that after Schmidt and the campaign personnel effectively overcame coverage of a reported affair with a lobbyist, McCain told him the report was correct.
 Schmidt wrote about this in the article because he wanted to acknowledge his participation in "public lying".

+The newsletter has featured his commentaries on current events and, as the chaos being driven in the USA increased and has followed his 2021 prediction when being interviewed by Rachael Maddow, he has provided links to communications by the Save America Movement he has co-founded and to interviews with other commentators on the situation.

 In popular culture

 Schmidt was portrayed by Woody Harrelson in the 2012 HBO film Game Change.
 The film, based on the book of the same title by political journalists John Heilemann and Mark Halperin, focuses on the choice of Sarah Palin as John McCain's running mate in the 2008 United States presidential election.
 The film depicts Schmidt's inner turmoil over the conflict between his political values and Palin's effect on both McCain's campaign and Republican politics as a whole.
-Schmidt himself voiced his approval of the film, saying that "it tells the truth of the campaign" and that watching the film was tantamount to an "out-of-body experience".
+Schmidt voiced his approval of the film, saying that "it tells the truth of the campaign" and that watching the film was tantamount to an "out-of-body experience".